Backwards theory supports modelling via invariant manifolds for non-autonomous dynamical systems: Introduction

-Furthermore, extant theory for non-autonomous stochastic systems \cite[e.g.]{Arnold03, Mohammed2013, Chekroun2015a} is bedevilled by very rare `escape' events that confound straightforward application to most stochastic systems of interest in applications.
-This article is a first step towards overcoming these such limitations by beginning to develop a new backward approach to complement extant forward theory as such backward theory has proved extremely useful in solving linear equations~\cite[e.g.]{Grcar2011} and in understanding sensitivity in eigen-problems~\cite[]{Ghosh2018}.
+The theory developed complements existing theory by addressing the issues from a different direction and thereby empowering new views.
+For example, whereas \cite{Bates2008} [p.1] prove that ``if the given manifold is approximately invariant and approximately normally hyperbolic, then the dynamical system has a true invariant manifold nearby'' \cite[also][]{Henry81, Aulbach82}.
+Such theory is called a \emph{forward theory} because it proves for a given system there is a result, here an invariant manifold, that is approximated to some reasonable error.
+In contrast, a \emph{backwards theory}, such as that establiashed in\cref{sec:nfeep}, proves that ``if a constructed manifold is \ldots, then it is an exact invariant manifold for a dynamical system which approximates the given system to some reasonable error''. \cite{Grcar2011} usefully overviews, discusses, and compares familiar forward and backward theorems \text{in linear algebra.}

+Of course, forward theory will continue to be important in its rigorous results about many dynamical systems.
+The aim of this research program is to \emph{complement} forward theory: to complement it by a backwards theory that establishes slightly different results for a different range of scenarios, and hence results which certify practically useful properties for a wider range of physical applications.
+The backward theory here is to encompass center manifolds of more than just a few dimensions.
+Consequently numerical manifold continuation methods \cite[e.g.,][]{auto01, England2007, Ziessler2018}, albeit valuable for some low-D manifolds, are far from practical over the entire \text{scope addressed here.}

 There is a further pronounced difference in the complementary approach developed here.
-We invoke Lagrange's remainder theorem to put lower bounds on domain sizes (\cref{lem:nfftd}).
-Such finite bounds have rarely been identified before because most approaches invoke `$\epsilon\to0$' or `\(\epsilon\)-neighbourhood' theorems.
-The only cognate results are by \cite{Lamarque2011} who developed upper bounds on the domain of validity for normal forms of finite-D autonomous systems (applied to nonlinear normal modes).
+We invoke Lagrange's remainder theorem to put lower bounds on the size of the domain of validity (\cref{lem:nfftd}).
+Such general finite bounds have not been identified before because most approaches invoke `$\epsilon\to0$' or `\(\epsilon\)-neighbourhood' theorems.
+The only cognate results are by \cite{Lamarque2011} who developed upper bounds on the domain of validity for normal forms of nonlinear normal modes in finite-D autonomous systems, and by \cite{Hooton2020} who estimate the length of branches of periodic orbits in a {Hopf} bifurcation.
+In essence, we invoke a slightly extended normal form coordinate transform (\cref{sec:stsenfsmsde}) and use it from a new point of view.
+In the context of normal forms, \cite{Lamarque2011} commented \begin{quote} The main recognised drawback of perturbation methods is the absence of a criterion establishing their range of validity in terms of amplitude. \end{quote} Here the backward approach provides new useful results on the range of validity---the lower bound of \cref{lem:nfftd}. \cref{cor:stbackex,pro:stbackem} summarise the resultant theory including the finite size of the range.